miramiram/VimVoice/README.md

 Notably, this version adds a lot of missing keys, has a new code structure, and also comes with:

-- non-vim keystrokes like alt-tab
 - window, tab and tmux/screen tab management
-- alt+tab, ctrl+tab and other windows keys
+- non-VIM keystrokes like alt+tab, ctrl+tab and other OS keys (Access with "use-windows-mode")
-- settings
+- settings (Say "open-settings")
-- the option to deafen and mute
+- the option to deafen and mute ("begin-hearing" "stop-hearing")
 - open an external assistant (configured in settings)
 - invocation of external transcribers (I recommend WhisperWriter).
 - and more additions that you'll need to peek into `Main.fs` and `Variables.fs` to gander at, or you can get a large printout with the 'printout-(normal/windows/visual/insert)-mode' command.
+    - For an overview of the fancy commands, go to `Variables.fs` and search for "let universalCommands"

 ## Building